-At University level, Services for Students provide advice and guidance on accommodation, financial and legal matters, personal counselling, health and disability issues, careers and the chaplaincy providing multi-faith guidance.
-The International Office provides particular support for international students.
+Student Affairs provide advice and guidance on accommodation, financial and legal matters, personal counselling, health and disability issues, careers and the chaplaincy providing multi-faith guidance.
+The Student Affairs Hub is located at 101 New Cavendish Street, Cavendish House (1st Floor), with an additional office located at the Harrow Campus.
+More information can be found at: westminster.ac.uk/study/new-students/when-you-arrive

 The University of Westminster Students' Union also provides a range of facilities to support all students during their time at the University.
+For further information please visit www.com

-Reference points for the course
+Reference points for the course Internally

-Internally

-Westminster Business School Curriculum and Assessment Enhancement Workshop & Action Plan 2009

-Westminster Business School Teaching, Learning, and Assessment Policy 2007-2011 Education Initiative Centre (various Guides)

-University of Westminster Quality Assurance & Enhancement Handbook 2004

-University of Westminster Learning, Teaching & Assessment Strategy 2008-11

-University of Westminster Handbook of Academic Regulations 2007

-University Quality Assurance

-Handbook, University Skills policy,

-Postgraduate Modular Framework and the WBS Staff Development Policy.
+- Westminster Business School Curriculum and Assessment Enhancement Workshop & Action Plan 2009 - Westminster Business School Teaching, Learning, and Assessment Policy 2007-2011 - Education Initiative Centre (various Guides) - University of Westminster Quality Assurance & Enhancement Handbook 2004 - University of Westminster Learning, Teaching & Assessment Strategy 2008-11 - University of Westminster Handbook of Academic Regulations 2014 - University Quality Assurance Handbook, University Skills policy - Postgraduate Modular Framework and the WBS Staff Development Policy a) The Quality Assurance Agency (QAA) Academic infrastructure: